zeek/zeek-docs/scripts/policy/frameworks/management/request.zeek.rst

    nothing.

-   :reqid: the ID of the request state to release.
+   :param reqid: the ID of the request state to release.

 .. zeek:id:: Management::Request::is_null